-Seapacer's basic functions are a set of controllers for speed, fuel consumption liters/hour, fuel consumption liters/nautical mile, and shaft power.
+The system's basic functions are a set of controllers for speed, fuel consumption liters/hour, fuel consumption liters/nautical mile, and shaft power.
 These controllers may be used as such by issuing set points from the keyboard.
 One example can be seen in Figure 5, where the user has issued a SET SPEED command that governs the main engines so that the bottom track speed maintains 17.8 knots.
 The controllers are ordinary PID controllers, which control a linearized version of the physical entity to be controlled.
-For example, to control the speed s of the vessel, a model f for the static dependency between r, issued rpm (main engines revs), and s, is utilized.
-The relation is given by r = f(s) where the function f is approximated from sampled data and linear interpolation.
+For example, to control the speed s of the vessel, a model f for the static dependency between f, issued rpm (main engines revs), and f, is utilized.
+The relation is given by f is approximated from sampled data and linear interpolation.
 Different functions have to be used for different numbers of engaged main engines.
 The speed controller acts on the f entity: